jguerrero12/MovieApp/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. animate the poster image in detailed view when scrolling
-2. how to load a videos, and carousel photo gallery
+2. how to load a video, and carousel photo gallery

 ## Video Walkthrough